herkkules/herkkules/README.md

 **On-the-ground Services:**

-Translating strategic intent into measurable outcomes requires legwork.
+Translating strategic experiments into measurable outcomes requires legwork.
 I support organisations navigating critical challenges, whether it be physically opening new markets, conducting feasibility studies, or integrating complex systems.

 > - **Due Diligence:** I conduct incisive, detail-oriented due diligence to as I understand the fundamentals of every bit connected to capital.
 Due to my unique educational combination i have academically validated knowledge and operational exposure towards to sensistive systems.
 I am a **Design Thinking**-oriented **Software Developer** that understands systemic risk.
 I can break down mental models into code.